 Network configuration management (NCM) is a process that every device on the network is subjected to throughout its life cycle.
 It spans device discovery, inventory maintenance, configuration backup, monitoring configuration changes, and compliance, tracking user activity, and troubleshooting, by executing appropriate network operations, whenever necessary.
 If your network environment is handled manually, network configuration management (NCM) becomes a tedious task for admins.
-But, if network configuration management can be automated according to one’s needs and specifications, it will enhance the efficiency of your network infrastructure many-fold and also reduces the management overhead of admins.
+But, if network configuration management can be automated according to one’s needs and specifications, it will enhance the efficiency of your network infrastructure many-fold and also reduce the management overhead of admins.

 Configuration management is one of those network management topics people often neglect.
 It’s not very exciting but it’s incredibly important.
 Administrators rely on network configuration management in a variety of circumstances.
 Let’s discuss what network configuration is, delve further into the importance of network configuration, and explore the benefits of configuration management.